bariller/docker-alpine-python3-zeep-dbms/README.md

 # docker-alpine-python3-zeep-dbms
-Python 3 platform based on Alpine for building and running apps using with zeep, pymongo, pymssql
+Python 3 platform based on Alpine for building and running apps using with zeep, lxml, pymongo, pymssql